-One of the biggest questions I get asked across social media and even on Joe Wicks’ Wean in 15 pages too, is the question of portion size – “How much should my baby be eating?”
+One of the biggest questions I get asked across social media EVERY DAY, is the question of portion size – “How much should my baby be eating?”

 Portion guidelines for young babies…

 When it comes to portion sizes for babies, the most important thing to remember is that ALL BABIES ARE VERY DIFFERENT.
 Additionally, there are no specific recommended portion sizes or guidelines for children under 1 year of age.

 The reason for this is that babies’ appetites hugely vary.
 Some babies take to solids straight away and gobble up lots of foods right from day one.
 But others aren’t keen initially and may take a longer time to accept and enjoy solid foods throwing foods away or just not eating much at mealtimes at all.
 Both of these scenarios are completely “normal” and so it’s not helpful to recommend SPECIFIC portion sizes for young babies.